TheRickshaw Run Himalaya

 Indian VisaMany nationalities can buy this in advance to pick up on the border.
 More information on how this works and if you can use it Here

 Travel & Medical InsuranceYou'll need appropriate travel insurance that covers you for exactly what you're doing and exactly where you're going.
 We wouldn't scrimp on this one, we might make light of the dangers in our writing, but they're very real.

-Inner Line PermitThis is required if you plan to go via the Spiti Valley (optional on the June Run, unavoidable on the September Run).
-Although it's optional in June, you should definitely try and go that way if you can, as it's quite simply the most adventurous part of one of our most adventurous events.
+Inner Line PermitThis is required if you plan to go via the Spiti Valley Although it's optional, you might want go that way if you can, as it's quite simply the most adventurous part of one of our most adventurous events.
 The permit can't be applied for before you arrive in India as it can only be obtained in Himachal Pradesh and you will need help from a travel agent to get it.

 Vehicle Deposit - £1000To make sure we can have future Rickshaw Runs we take a vehicle deposit to make sure we can get it back in something resembling the condition we gave it to you in.
 The deposit is fully refundable and deductions will only be made if you fail to return the vehicle, if it is seriously damaged or if there are bits missing.
 If your vehicle doesn’t reach the finish line we will need to make deductions to recover it, which will not only reduce your returned deposit, but might delay its return (best to get it to the finish line yourself).
 The deposit will be paid by your team a couple of months before the launch.

 YouWe mentioned this is a remote part of the world right?
 Because the roads between the start and finish line are shut for at least half the year, there are almost no permanent features on this terrain.